WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 ##<a id="bigo">Big O</a>

 We use __Big O notation__ to give an estimated running time based on the input size (as it tends toward infinity).
 Big O is basically a math formula that counts how many steps of computations get executed given a specified input size; the more computational steps the slower it is.
 We characterize these functions according to their __rate of growth__ (aka __growth rate__), which is represented using the __O Notation__.
+We also care about space (so see Space Complexity below).

 ####<a id="bigoexample">Big O Example</a>